liberation-data/drivine/README.md

 Drivine is a graph database client for Node.js and TypeScript.
 It was created with the following design goals:

 * Support multiple graph databases (simultaneously, if you wish).
+Currently, [AgensGraph](https://bitnine.net/agensgraph/), [Amazon Neptune](https://aws.amazon.com/neptune/) and
-Currently [AgensGraph](https://bitnine.net/agensgraph/) and [Neo4j](https://neo4j.com/neo4j-graph-database/) (or other BOLT compatible graph DBs).
+[Neo4j](https://neo4j.com/neo4j-graph-database/) (or other BOLT compatible graph DBs) are supported.
+There is a branch for [FalkorDB](https://www.falkordb.com/) that requires support for transactions to be added.
 * **Scale to hundreds and thousands of transactions per second, without compromising architectural integrity.**

 ---------------------------------------

-With regards to the second point on scaleability, let's break that down into component facets.
+In regard to the second point on scalability, let's break that down into component facets.

 ## Features